Behavioral Health near Buffalo, NY

-Our goal at the DENT Neurologic Institute is to expand psychiatric services and to improve psychiatric care in Western New York.
-We treat adult patients for a wide range of mental illnesses and addiction disorders including depression, anxiety, schizophrenia, bipolar disorder, and more.
-Over the years, our psychiatric team has continued to grow which has allowed for increased access to care as well as an expansion treatment modalities such as ECT, TMS, and psychotherapy.
+Our goal at the DENT Neurologic Institute is to expand psychiatric services and to improve psychiatric care in Western New York including Buffalo, Amherst, and Orchard Park.
+We treat adult patients for a wide range of mental illnesses and addiction disorders, including depression, anxiety, schizophrenia, bipolar disorder, and more.
+Over the years, our psychiatric team has continued to grow, which has allowed for increased access to care as well as an expansion treatment modalities such as ECT, TMS, and psychotherapy.

 Jessica Rimer, LCSW-R